Tamper-Evident Packaging Solutions: The Ultimate Guide to Security and Integrity (2026)

 a purple-pink no transfer security label

-A tamper-evident label consists of adhesive paper material on one side and plain paper on the other.
+A tamper-evident label consists of adhesive paper or synthetic material on one side and plain paper on the other.
 It sticks to the container surface.
 Once lifted off, the sticky residue on the surface provides evidence of tampering attempts.
 There are many types of label Seals that you can choose according to your needs:

-• Destructible Labels: These labels tear apart if anyone tries to break off the seal.
-On top of that, they are made of eggshells, so they are an excellent option for those looking for eco-friendly tamper-evident solutions.
+• Destructible Labels:These labels tear apart like an eggshell if anyone tries to break off the seal.
+On top of that, they are made of fragile cast vinyl, so they are an excellent option for those looking for highly sensitive tamper-evident solutions.

 • Completely or Partially Transfer Labels: Once removed from packaging, entirely or partially transferable labels imprint some words on the package, making it evident that someone tried to tamper with it.

-• Zero Residue Labels: Want the surface of the package to be clean?
+• Zero Residue Labels:Want the surface of the package to be clean?
 Go for No-residue label seals.
-They do not leave any messages once peeled off.
+They do not leave any messages once peeled off, but destroy the internal design of the label itself.

+Label customization allows for seamless integration into your existing product design.
 Similar to security tapes, a tamper-evident label also has 3 different transfer ways.
 You can choose one based on factors like desired size and aesthetic preferences.

-4. Security Seals (For Heavy Logistics)
+4. Security Seals (For Heavy Logistics and Intermodal Transport)

 Various types of security seals for trucks